pmaxted/xamidimura/README.md

 ### Things it will currently do
 - Currently can create fits file with only header information, store an observing record in the obslog2 table in the xamidimura database.
 The next file number is obtained by looking for the last used number in the directory where files are saved and adding 1.

+- The code will attempt to connect to the TCS machine, in preparation for taking exposures, slewing etc. and disconnect when finish.
+It will make three attempts to connect.
+Timeout is 60 secs on each.

 - When the observing recipe is loaded, it takes the User defined patterns (N_PATT, S_PATT) and populates it with the required filters, exposure times, focus positions.
 Thought this would be the least effort for a user.

-- Image type is decided based on the first 4 letters of the target name e.g. BIAS, FLAT, DARK.
-If it doesn't match these three then it will assume it is a science frame.
-This way can have multiple BIAS/FLAT/DARK targets in the target info database and observing recipes.
+- Image type is decided based on the first 4 letters of the target name e.g. BIAS, FLAT, DARK, THER.
+If it doesn't match these three then it will assume it is a object frame.
+This way can have multiple BIAS/FLAT/DARK/THERMAL targets in the target info database and observing recipes.

 - For one 'pattern' of exposures, i.e. one complete loop of N_PATT or S_PATT, the code will send request for an exposure to each telescope and get a status flag as a response.
 It uses asynchronous running to send the exposures, so one telescope does not need to wait for the other telescope to finish it's exposure before sending the new exposure request.
 During a pattern loop each telescope can take exposures independently.
 Need to workout how best to repeat the pattern.